JUCMNAV/TURNtoURN/README.md

 	* Verify ordering of operations that add nodes to tUCMmap in create called rules (e.g., createTimer) is correct
 * Refactor for better coding practice (second priority)
 	* Verify the lifetime of variables to make sure they aren't sitting around eternally
-	* Determine why we pass along tUCMmap rather than storing it in a global variable like OrForkMap, AndForkMap; pick one convention to stick to.
+	* Determine why we pass along tUCMmap rather than storing it in a global variable like OrForkMap, AndForkMap; pick one convention to stick to
 	* Look to see if there is a way to remove any or all map global objects
 * Refactor for increased readability
 	* Rearrange methods so that their order feels more natural.